leannejdong/leannejdong.github.i/_pages/about.md

 The existing GOSDT algorithm works only for binary features, which may not be ideal for training data with multiple features.
 During part of my fellowship, I developed a C++ implememntation that converts the binary decision tree to n-ary tree decision tree with the existing parallelism.
 See [mgosdt](https://gitlab.com/leannejdong/mgosdt/-/tree/async) for C++ implementations.

 **Topics of interests**:
+* Computer networking
+* Tech supports, Troubleshooting
 * Mathematics, algorithms, Machine Learning
 * Computer graphics, Multimedia technology
-* Audio hardware emulation
-* Audio Plug-in development
-* Audio Software development on Linux or embedded platform
+* Software development on Linux or embedded platform
 * Audio detections, DSP
-* Audio oriented infrastructure

-I participated in C++ conference in the past. [cppcon](https://cppcon2018.sched.com/leanne.dong) I am a C++ developer.
+I participated in C++ conference in the past. [cppcon](https://cppcon2018.sched.com/leanne.dong)

+<!---
+I am a C++ developer.
 Though by heart and training, I'm more of a Mathematician, passionate about teaching young people how to be a good person and concerning about our society fair a bit.

-<!---

 **Past Interests**